seosgithub/flok/docs/kernel_api.md

 `PLATFORM` - The platform that this kernel was compiled with

 #Messaging
-`QUEUE(queue_index, message_name, *params)` - Queue a message to be sent out.
+`SEND(queue_index, message_name, *params)` - Queue a message to be sent out.
 This is a macro, careful how you type it, and it should be on one line!